hanaoli/NYSPI/README.md

 # NYSPI
-New York State Psychiatric Institute
+Brain images analysis at New York State Psychiatric Institute